Sports Specific Therapy: CrossFit, Running, Golfing

 Don’t wait to begin your sports injury recovery or prevention program.
 Our dedicated physical therapist is trained in the specific art of dealing with sports injuries, and will have you back to fighting form in no time!

 Contact us to schedule an appointment to get back to the sport you love as soon as possible.
-We are conveniently located in Avon CT, close to the Simsbury, Canton, and West Hartford CT line.
+We are conveniently located in Canton CT, close to the Simsbury, and West Hartford CT line.